 Yet, J. Crew has been on a precarious ledge for years.
 In bankruptcy court documents, the retailer's COO, Michael Nicholson, revealed that the company has been working since 2016 to shed its now nearly $2 billion in funded debt.
 That's a significant sum for an apparel retailer that has struggled to remain relevant, especially when it comes to its namesake brand.

 With hindsight, it's not hard to see that a new age of retail started when J. Crew hired Jenna Lyons.
-In 1990, the company, which started in 1983, hired a new assistant designer straight out of Parsons and thereby put into motion a series of events that would bring about the pinnacle of mall specialty retail, followed swiftly by its near crash-and-burn.
+In 1990, the company hired a new assistant designer straight out of Parsons and thereby put into motion a series of events that would bring about the pinnacle of mall specialty retail, followed swiftly by a crash and burn.

 It almost worked.

 The story of J. Crew encapsulates both the potential and the heartache of the trajectory of the industry.
-Of the below timeline Liz Dunn, founder and CEO of retail analytics and consulting firm Pro4ma, said that it tells, "a very clear story of not only the evolution of J. Crew, but also the evolution of retail from this standpoint in the 90s and the 2000s where we were all sort of believing in the idea of the 'merchant prince' or 'princess,' as the case may be."
+Of the below timeline, Liz Dunn, founder and CEO of retail analytics and consulting firm Pro4ma, previously stated to Retail Dive that it tells, "a very clear story of not only the evolution of J. Crew, but also the evolution of retail from this standpoint in the 90s and the 2000s where we were all sort of believing in the idea of the 'merchant prince' or 'princess,' as the case may be."

 Jenna Lyons starts at J. Crew as an assistant designer in menswear after graduating from Parsons School of Design.

 TPG Capital buys an 88% stake in the company for approximately $500 million.